fkmooney/Visual-Learning/README.md

 [sketch_220114a](https://github.com/fkmooney/visual-learning/tree/master/2022/sketch_220114a)

-Adding a threshold option to allow for more flexibility in line drawing May want to exporeusing deep learning to generate bw input, something similar to https://github.com/vijishmadhavan/ArtLine
+Adding a threshold option to allow for more flexibility in line drawing <br>
+May want to exporeusing deep learning to generate bw input, something similar to https://github.com/vijishmadhavan/ArtLine

 ---